 Grand Canyon of the Pacific: Waimea Canyon

 Away from the gorgeous coastline, Waimea Canyon is one of the main reasons a lot of people choose Kauai over other islands and I can definitely see why.
 Think the Grand Canyon on a smaller scale but a lot greener.

 Waterfalls tumbling to the canyon bottom, craggy red rock outcrops, a dense canopy of trees lining the canyon rim.
 It was moody and beautiful the first day we drove out there under a sky thick with dark clouds.

 Amelie and I went back there a few days later when the sun was shining to hike and it was even more beautiful.
-The colours were spellbinding.
-It was my favourite Kauai hiking adventure.
+The colors were spellbinding.
+It was my favorite Kauai hiking adventure.

 I enjoyed the Kauai hiking so much, I wrote a separate post about it.

 It’s funny, in hindsight my time on the Garden Island was pretty damn amazing.
 It may not be my favorite island but that doesn’t mean that I didn’t appreciate the experiences that I had there.
 It has a lot to offer a visitor.

 Would I go back?
 Yes I would.
 But it just wouldn’t be my first option.